timewave-computer/almanac/README.md

 # Almanac: Cross-Chain Indexer

 A performant indexer designed to track Valence, Causality and associated contract state across multiple chains.
-Almanac currently supports Ethereum and Cosmos chains, with easy extensibility to others in the future.
+Almanac currently supports Ethereum and Cosmos chains using the `valence-domain-clients` library for robust blockchain connectivity, with easy extensibility to others in the future.

 ![](./almanac.png)

-## Status

-Still under development.
-Basic intexing works, but a simulation system still being scaffolded to test the system properly.

 ## Project Overview

 Almanac enables tracking Valence programs and the state associated with related contracts across different blockchains.
 For non-BFT chains it handles chain finality conditions with appropriate determinism classifications.
 The system employs a hybrid storage architecture using RocksDB for high-performance paths and PostgreSQL for complex queries.
 This makes it appropriate for use with both cross-chain strategy operations and client UI development.

+Almanac has been integrated with `valence-domain-clients` for robust multi-chain connectivity:

-- **Multi-chain support**: Ethereum and Cosmos chains with plans for Solana and Move-based chains
+- **Multi-chain support**:
+  - **EVM chains**: Ethereum, Polygon, Base (via `EthereumClient`)
+  - **Cosmos chains**: Noble, Osmosis, Neutron (via `NobleClient`)
+  - Easy extensibility for additional chains through valence client implementations
 - **Hybrid storage architecture**:
   - RocksDB for high-performance, real-time access paths
   - PostgreSQL for complex queries, historical data, and relationships